 You’d be hard-pressed to find this level of smoothness out of most siphon coffee makers, so we have to give credit where credit is due.

-Between the flavor it provides and the sturdy, durable construction, you’ll be hooked on it.
+You’ll be hooked on the flavor it provides and the sturdy, durable construction.

 Imported from Japan, Kendal’s simple glass siphon system follows just about every rule regarding siphon coffee makers.